 San Agustin Etla, a small town about a 30-minute drive north from Oaxaca City is the namesake of the Etla Tile.
 Here, artist tile designer Rohin found most of his inspiration for his tile collection.
 Rohin finds that Agustín is a place that’s not in a hurry.
 It’s calm, quiet, patient.

 “There’s more trust in what happens, so less need to try to change things, or try to take advantage of every moment.”

 Can you spot the inspiration behind the Penacho tile?
 It’s plumes or feathers!
 The vibrant headdress of Moctezuma II features the most famous Penacho.
 Moctezuma II was the Aztec emperor at the time of the colonization by the Spanish.
 One can consider it as an icon, juxtaposing the indigenous and the colonist.
 It can be a juxtaposition of culture that is quite visible in a place like Oaxaca.
 And further, it can be a juxtaposition that helps define Oaxaca.
 Rather noteworthy as well: the original headdress, along with other ornate Aztec artifacts, are not even in Mexico museums.
 They were taken to Europe in the 1500s and are still there, with no plans of them being returned to their original land – despite efforts.

-The Oaxaca Series features three patterns, in three different colors: Seaweed, Burnt Orange, and Navy.
+The Oaxaca Series features three patterns, in four different colors: Tortuga, Quartz, Topaz and Michelada.
 All tiles are square 8 inch by 8 inch sized and have a matte finish.
-Tile artisans screen print each piece by hand.
+Tile makers use cutting edge technology to create the originally designed tiles.
 Then, they fire the tiles, which makes them more resistant to staining.
 The tiles are durable to use on shower floors, or in non-freezing outdoor applications.
 It’s one of our low-maintenance handmade tile options!
 We cannot wait to see this beautiful series used in your homes and projects!